 2) Donate your time.
 The Salvation Army needs bell ringers!
 You can sign up here.

-Thank you in advance for making this a happy holiday for many needy children and families!
+The deadline to choose your angel is Dec.
+14. Thank you in advance for making this a happy holiday for many needy children and families!

 Along with the familiar Red Kettles, the Angel Tree program is one of The Salvation Army's highest profile Christmas efforts.
 Angel Tree was created by The Salvation Army in 1979 by Majors Charles and Shirley White when they worked with a Lynchburg, Virginia shopping mall to provide clothing and toys for children at Christmas time.